Cowley, Queensland

+Geography

+The land use is predominantly crop growing, particularly sugarcane and bananas.
+There is also some grazing on native vegetation.

 History

+Cowley State School opened in 1924 and closed circa 1940.

-The locaty takes its name from the town of Cowley Beach which was formerly named Inarlinga, but which was renamed on 16 November 1991 after the name of the beach.
+The locality takes its name from the town of Cowley Beach which was formerly named Inarlinga, but which was renamed on 16 November 1991 after the name of the beach.
 The beach was named after horticulturalist Ebenezer Cowley who was the overseer at Kamerunga State Nursery.